sam-w-yellin/volatile-int-blog/content/posts/dependency-inversion-c.md

 Languages with full runtime polymorphism natively support this paradigm.
 They can define abstract base classes from which concrete implementations are derived, and the components depending on these interfaces can depend only on the base class type.
 C does not have such an elegant built-in solution for inverting dependencies.
 There is no virtual function table or class hierarchy.
 But a vtable is just a table of function pointers — something C *can* express.
 So in C, we provide our own layer of indirection using structs of function pointers.

 ## Defining the Interface
 So, let's define an abstract interface—implemented via function pointers and let the high-level component code depend only on that.
+A real implementation would probably be a variadic function, but we'll just log a simple string for simplicity.

+**File**: `core/components/logger/include/logger_interface.h`
 {{< highlight c >}}
-{{<readfile "dependency-inversion-c/core/include/logger_interface.h" >}}
+{{<readfile "dependency-inversion-c/core/components/logger/include/logger_interface.h" >}}
 {{< /highlight >}}

 ### Implementing Two Concrete Loggers
 Now, we create two low-level implementations of the high-level logger interface.
-Note how they depend on the logger interface.
-You'll see in a minute that components which do logging do not directly utilize either of these concrete implementations.
+Notice how they depend on the logger interface.
+Components which do logging do not directly utilize either of these concrete implementations.

 #### stdout Logger
+**File**: `plugins/stdout_logger/include/stdout_logger.h`
 {{< highlight c >}}
 {{<readfile "dependency-inversion-c/plugins/stdout_logger/include/stdout_logger.h" >}}
 {{< /highlight >}}
+**File**: `plugins/stdout_logger/src/stdout_logger.c`
 {{< highlight c >}}
 {{<readfile "dependency-inversion-c/plugins/stdout_logger/src/stdout_logger.c" >}}
 {{< /highlight >}}

 #### File Logger
+**File**: `plugins/file_logger/include/file_logger.h`
 {{< highlight c >}}
 {{<readfile "dependency-inversion-c/plugins/file_logger/include/file_logger.h" >}}
 {{< /highlight >}}
+**File**: `plugins/file_logger/src/file_logger.c`
 {{< highlight c >}}
 {{<readfile "dependency-inversion-c/plugins/file_logger/src/file_logger.c" >}}
 {{< /highlight >}}